0

 You could also use something like this preamp pedal to add a new voice to your existing amp:

-A bona-fide JCM800 preamp with channel switching.
+A bona-fide JCM800 preamp.
 Searing riffs and soaring leads are the order of the day!
 Use this for the "bite" in Cantrell's mid-range, alongside a Bogner or something else meaty that can give that "whomping sh*t" he refers to.
+"This is a really killer all-rounder MIAB full-flavour monster - and is heartily recommended to all tone-chasers.
+There’s definitely some magic going on inside this circuit." - Guitar Pedal X

 But for an authentic sound, you ideally need to use multiple amps with naturally divergent voicings.
 If you're not lucky enough to have access to a room of amps (we can all dream), why not use some plugins?
 There are plenty of great amp plugins available these days.
 Some of my favourites are from ML Sound Lab, which offer a great balance between price and quality.
 No affiliation; I just like them!